phueb/Zorro/README.md

 ## How words were chosen

-Words that make up test sentences are all derived from a BPE encoding vocab file generated using the Python `tokenizers` package.
+Words that make up test sentences are all derived from frequent nouns, verbs and adjectives in 5M words of child-directed speech, 5M words of child-directed written text from the Newsela corpus, and 10M words of adult-directed written text from English Wikipedia.

+Note: All words were derived from whole-words in a BPE vocabulary trained using the Python `tokenizers` package on the above corpora.

 1. Using `script/tag_and_count_vocab_words.py`, we removed any word that is:
 - not a whole word in original corpus files (it is a sub-word)